HARU-Leit/open-fitter/README.md

 <a name="english"></a>

-An open-source avatar clothing fitting tool designed to handle data formats from the "MochiFitter" workflow.
+An open-source avatar clothing fitting tool implementation project designed to handle data formats from the "MochiFitter" workflow.
-Based on the GPL-3 core logic released by Nine Gates, OpenFitter provides a complete pipeline for transferring clothing between different avatar shapes using RBF (Radial Basis Function) deformation and Bone Pose transfer.
+Based on the GPL-3 components released by Nine Gates, OpenFitter provides a pipeline for transferring clothing between different avatar shapes using RBF (Radial Basis Function) deformation and Bone Pose transfer.

 ***

-**Status**: Alpha (Partially Functional)
-While the core features for fitting clothing (Mesh Deformation, Bone Transformation, and Re-binding) are implemented and usable, full feature parity with "MochiFitter" is not currently guaranteed.
+**Status**: Core Refactoring

+The project is currently in the phase of analyzing and structuring the original code (Upstream) to ensure complete data compatibility and reproducibility with the original product.

 ***

+## Current Roadmap: Architecture Refresh

+We are transitioning from our initial implementation to the core logic obtained from upstream to achieve more accurate behavior.

+*   Legacy Implementation:
+    The bone control logic originally inferred and implemented independently.
+This corresponds to the C# code and other components currently in the repository.

+*   Upstream-based Implementation (In Progress):
+    GPL code derived from the original product, located in `src/upstream/`.
+    To achieve full compatibility, it is necessary to decipher and refactor this massive codebase spanning approximately 20,000 lines, then re-implement it.
+    The repository is currently prioritizing the analysis and refactoring of this large-scale codebase.

-## Features
+## Features (Legacy)

-*   **Blender Tools**:
+*   Blender Tools:
-    *   **Bone Pose Exporter**: Exports the difference between two armatures (Source -> Target) as a JSON file.
+    *   Bone Pose Exporter: Exports the difference between two armatures (Source → Target) as a JSON file.
-    *   **RBF Field Exporter**: Calculates the deformation field between a "Basis" shape key and a "Target" shape key and exports it as RBF data (JSON).
-Supports epsilon estimation and smoothing.
+    *   RBF Field Exporter: Calculates the deformation field between a "Basis" shape key and a "Target" shape key and exports it as RBF data (JSON).
-*   **Unity Tools**:
+*   Unity Tools:
-    *   **OpenFitter Converter**: A standalone Editor Window to convert clothing prefabs.
+    *   OpenFitter Converter: A standalone Editor Window to convert clothing prefabs.
         *   Applies RBF deformation to meshes.
         *   Applies Bone Pose transformation to the armature.
-        *   **Asset Saving**: Automatically saves deformed meshes and creates a ready-to-use Prefab.
+        *   Asset Saving: Automatically saves deformed meshes and creates a ready-to-use Prefab.

 ## Installation